Constructing the relative Fukaya category: Dependence on perturbation data and system of divisors

+Next we choose ends associated to puncturable and unforgettable points on $\ff$-semistable components.
+The requirement that they should extend to a parametrization of the whole component determines these up to `shrinking', and the procedure for choosing an appropriate shrinking is analogous to the case above.
+Next we choose ends for the unpuncturable and forgettable marked points; compatibility with $\bN^0$ doesn't impose any conditions on these, so the construction is strictly easier.
+This completes the inductive construction of ends on moduli spaces labelled by $\bi = (1,\ldots,1)$ and $\bi = (0,\ldots,0)$.
+It is then straightforward to extend to a choice of ends on moduli spaces with mixed labels, by a straightforward variation on the proof of Lemma \ref{lem:cons_ends}. \end{proof}

-We now introduce the appropriate notion of a thick-thin decomposition: it is an open set $\Sbar_{k,\ell_0,\ell_\for,\bi}^{thin} \subset \Sbar^\circ_{k,\ell_0,\ell_\for,\bi}$ whose intersection with each fibre consists of the strip-like ends, together with a \emph{subset} of the gluing regions: namely, those formed by gluing two puncturable boundary points together (gluing regions formed by gluing two unpuncturable boundary points together do not get included in the thin region).
-As with the strip-like ends, the parametrizations of the gluing regions are required to be $\Sym(\ell_\for) \times \Sym(\ell-\ell_\for)$-equivariant.
-We also require that our thick-thin decomposition coincides with that chosen in the definition of $\fuk(X,D,V_1,\bP^1)$, when $\bi=(1,\ldots,1)$, and that the image of the thin region under $\ff$ lies inside the thin region chosen in the definition of $\fuk(X,D,V_0,\bP^0)$.
-By a straightforward extension of Lemma \ref{lem:ffstrends}, such a choice of thick-thin decomposition exists.
+We now introduce the appropriate notion of a thick-thin decomposition: it is an open set $\Sbar_{k,K_\pun,\ell_0,\ell_\for,\bi}^{thin} \subset \Sbar^\circ_{k,K_\pun,\ell_0,\ell_\for,\bi}$ whose intersection with each fibre consists of the strip-like ends associated to puncturable boundary marked points, together with a \emph{subset} of the gluing regions: namely, those formed by gluing two puncturable boundary points together (gluing regions formed by gluing two unpuncturable boundary points, or two interior points together do not get included in the thin region).
+As with the strip-like ends, the parametrizations of the gluing regions are required to be $\Sym(\ell-\ell_\for) \times \Sym(\ell_\for)$-equivariant.
+We also require that our thick-thin decomposition coincides with that from $\bN^1$, when $\bi=(1,\ldots,1)$, and that the image of the thin region under $\ff$ lies inside the thin region from $\bN^0$, when $\bi=(0,\ldots,0)$.
+By a straightforward extension of Lemma \ref{lem:mixendsex}, such a choice of thick-thin decomposition exists.
 (We remark that the parametrizations of the gluing regions will automatically satisfy the analogue of \eqref{eq:ffstrip}, because they are constructed from the strip-like ends which have this property.)